 Drive east to Poznan, one of Poland’s oldest trading centers, and admire its renaissance market square.
 Continue to Warsaw, capital of Poland.

-Accommodation: MDM or Metropol Hotel (or similar)
+Hotel: MDM or Metropol Hotel (or similar)

 Day 5 WARSAW (B/D)

 The included sightseeing tour is an excellent introduction to Warsaw, magnificently reconstructed after wartime destruction.
 Today, its wide avenues contrast strikingly with the narrow lanes of the old section.